MicrosoftDocs/VBA-Docs/api/Visio.VisWebPageSettings.SilentMode.md

 ---

-# VisWebPageSettings.SilentMode Property (Visio Save As Web)
+# VisWebPageSettings.SilentMode property (Visio Save As Web)

 Determines whether any component of the user interface (either that of Microsoft Visio or that of the browser) is displayed when a drawing is saved as a webpage.
 Read/write.